 Select visitors insurance plans offer limited coverage for pre-existing conditions or coverage for the acute onset of pre-existing conditions.
 Acute onset of pre-existing conditions coverage is more common, and can provide medical coverage in the event that a dormant condition suddenly flares up without warning during a parent’s stay in the US.

-Temporary health insurance coverage for parents visiting the United States can be purchased online through VisitorsCoverage in just a matter of minutes.
+Temporary health insurance coverage for parents visiting the United States can be purchased online through a travel insurance comparison website like VisitorsCoverage in just a matter of minutes.

-Compare visitor insurance plans to find the best travel insurance for parents visiting USA or contact our Customer Success Team for further assistance.
+To find the best visitors insurance for your parents, start your insurance travel comparison using our quote tool today, or contact our Customer Success Team for further assistance.

 Frequently Asked Questions About Travel Insurance for Parents Visiting the USA